ahmedmo112/LabX/README.md

-# Lab Management System
+# LabX

-Welcome to the Lab Management System repository!
+LabX is a web app for Laboratory Management System!
 This web project aims to provide a comprehensive solution for managing labs, lab reports, and lab-related problems.
 With this system, you can easily add, edit, and delete labs, search for lab reports, mark problems as done, and much more.

 ## Features